cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 ## Setting up Docker

-In addition to those the docker-compose services we already have, we'll need two more for this web client.
+In addition to the docker-compose services we already have, we'll need two more for this web client.
 One to run it, and another for a proxy service called `grpcwebproxy`.

 > NOTE: `grpcwebproxy` [link](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy) is a helpful program that allows grpc endpoints to be utilized by web applications.
 Web applications cannot natively use the grpc protocol all the Cogment elements use to communicate with one another.
-Using this proxy to translate into grpc requests the web socket connections it accepts solves this issue.
+Using this proxy to translate the web socket connections it accepts into grpc requests solves this issue.

 For these services, add the following to the end of our docker-compose.yaml: